bbrownekianda/docs/rules/communications/send_email2.md

 The expression builder is a useful and efficient way to use existing form fields as part of automated emails that you want to send out.

-For example if you have a form Annual Leave request that contains a text box field 'Employee Name' you can use this field in an automated email to let a set of managers know that an employee has submitted an a request.
+For example if you have a form Annual Leave request that contains a text box field 'Employee Name' you can use this field in an automated email to let a manager know that an employee has submitted an a request.

 1. Before you begin have your body text inserted into the **Body** of the email and position your cursor where you want to add an expression, for example an Employee Name after 'Your employee' as shown below.